silvia1993/ROS/README.md

         train_resnet50_office31.sh replacing
         "/.../" with "/path_in_which_you_save_ROS/"

     3b.
-In order to replicate the experiments of Office31 dataset with ResNet-50 (in Table 2) run:
+In order to replicate the experiments of Office-Home dataset with ResNet-50 (in Table 2) run:

         train_resnet50_officehome.sh replacing
         "/.../" with "/path_in_which_you_save_ROS/"